eliosf27/meli/README.md

 # Items

-This project is a test made it to a mercadolibre interview
+This project is a test project

 This project was build keeping in mind the most important things about [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), are these: